Conference venues:

 John Paul II Kraków Balice International Airport is situated approximately 12 km east of the main conference venue.
 Adjacent to Terminal 1 is a taxi rank and a bus stop: Balice l 1.

-The journey to the main conference venue takes 25–40 minutes by taxi and 40 minutes by bus (no. 208 to Czarnowiejska + 650 m walk).
+The journey to the main conference venue takes 25–40 minutes by taxi and 40 minutes by bus (no. 300 to Muzeum Narodowe + 550 m walk down ul.
+Piłsudskiego).

 There is also a convenient train connecting the airport with Kraków Główny Train Station.
 The journey takes about 20 minutes (recommended).
 Train tickets are available on the train from the train conductors and from ticket vending machines on the platform (payable by cash or card).